hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_pixel_art_depiction_of_a_space_station_with_blocky_3aed9d31-5666-4b64-a335-e952ca793a6a-0_1.content.md

 <!--font:Montserrat-->

-# Desktop Retro Space Station Pixel Art
+# Retro Space Station Pixel Art

 Step back in time with this pixel art depiction of a retro space station.
 The limited color palette and blocky shapes give it a nostalgic feel, while still maintaining a futuristic edge.